iqiyi/dpvs/doc/faq.md

 ### Does DPVS support IP fragment ?

 No, since connection table is per-lcore (per-CPU), and RSS/rte_flow are used for FNAT.
 Assuming RSS mode is TCP and rte_flow uses L4 info `<lip, lport>`.
-Considered that IP fragment doesn't have L4 info, it needs reassembling first and re-schedule the pkt to **correct** lcore which the 5-tuple flow (connection) belongs to.
+Considered that IP fragment doesn't have L4 info, it needs reassembling first and re-schedule the packet to **correct** lcore which the 5-tuple flow (connection) belongs to.

-May be someday in the future, we will support "pkt re-schedule" on lcores or use L3 (IP) info only for `RSS`/`FDIR`, then we may support fragment.
+May be someday in the future, we will support "packet re-schedule" on lcores or use L3 (IP) info only for `RSS` or `flow control`, then we may support fragment.
 But even we support fragment, it may hurt the performance (reassemble, re-schedule effort) or security.

 Actually, IPv4 fragment is not recommended, while IPv6 even not support fragment by fixed header, and do not allow re-fragment on middle-boxes.
 The applications, especially for the datagram-oriented apps, like UDP-apps, should perform PMTU discover algorithm to avoid fragment.
 TCP is sending sliced *segments*, notifying MSS to peer side and *PMTU discover* is built-in, TCP-app should not need worry about fragment.